flinker-app/docsfx/docs/setting-up-the-ifc-viewer-in-microsoft-teams.md

 >
 > If you see a message saying that _"This app requires your admin’s approval,"_ it simply means that your organization's security settings require admin approval before third-party apps can access your files.
 In this case, you will need to contact your IT admin for approval.

-### Step 5: Copy Links of IFC Files
+### Step 5: Copy Links of IFC/BCF Files or Folders
-Go to the Files tab and copy the links of the IFC files you want to view in the IFC Viewer.
+Go to the Files tab and copy the links of the files you want to view in the IFC Viewer.
+Supported links are:
+- Individual **IFC** or **BCF** file links,
+- A **folder** link that contains multiple IFC/BCF files you want to display together
-- If the link is on OneDrive, you need to copy the SharePoint link from OneDrive.
-If it's on an external drive, you need to upload it to SharePoint or Teams first.
+- If the link is on OneDrive/SharePoint, you need to copy the link from OneDrive/SharePoint.
+- If it's on an external drive, you need to upload it to SharePoint or Teams first.

+> [!Note]
+> When you open the IFC Viewer tab, you will only be able to load and view files if you have permission to open the file links that were pasted into the settings.
+If you do not have access to a specific file or folder, it will not appear in the viewer. **Make sure you have the necessary permissions in SharePoint or Teams to view the linked files.**

 ![Copy Links of IFC Files](/_media/teams-apps-ifc-viewer-in-files-tab-copy-links-of-ifc-files.png)